-For any institution interested in transplanting kidneys from donors with small renal masses, we recommend an initial consultation with their respective Ethics and Legal departments.
-The objective is to review proposed protocols and supporting evidence, such that no transplant program risks running afoul of the ethical and legal criteria pertinent to their particular centre.
+For any institution interested in transplanting kidneys from donors with SRMs, we recommend an initial consultation with their respective Ethics and Legal departments.
+The objective is to review proposed protocols and supporting evidence, such that no transplant program risks running afoul of the ethical and legal criteria pertinent to their particular center.